ahdis/chmed/readme.md

 * CHMED formats can be [validated](http://build.fhir.org/validation.html) for correctness, data types are well defined.
 * Base interoperabilty for other projects based on medications, e.g. mappings will be provided for the exchange formats for medication with the [EPR in Switzerland](http://e-health-wiki.ch/index.php/Ehscda:CDA-CH-EMED_(specification)).

 The CHMED format can be either in XML or JSON format.
-However both are too big in size to be exchange in a QR code.
+However, both are too big in size to be exchanged in a QR code.